 The SMART Bar software is pre-configured with options for using the black, red, "highlighter" e-ink and eraser tools (shown to the right).
 Once you select any of these options, the next time you touch the screen you'll be drawing (or erasing) electronic ink.
 If you click the "Gears" icon next to these tools you can customize them and select from any color and change the stroke width.

-If you wish to use the SMART Pens you'll need to check them out from the Circulation desk on the first floor.
-Once you have them, place each pen and the eraser in its appropriate location in the tray at the bottom of the SMART Board.
-Whenever you remove a pen from the tray you can begin to "draw" on screen immediately.
+If you're using the digital pens, place each pen and the eraser in its appropriate location in the tray at the bottom of the SMART Board.
+Whenever you remove a pen from the tray you can begin to "draw" on the screen immediately.
 Simply swap pens to change the color of the digital ink!